 Where to Buy?

 Organic Prairie is a cooperative of independent family farms.
 For more than 20 years, even before the federal government began certifying organic farmers, it has maintained strict standards of humanely raising its livestock.
-It helped set the organic certification guidelines, and it continues to abide by its principles.

 - Highest quality product

-- Widely available in store
+- Widely available in stores

 - Selection of ground and prepared chicken